-What steps should you take to ensure you manage any risk issues and meet any statutory and other child protection obligations to this way and his family?
+What steps should you take to ensure you manage any risk issues and meet any statutory and other child protection obligations to this boy and his family?

-- Ascertain who has been looking after the bhild. - Make specific enquires about the length of time the child bas had these symptoms, and his food intake. - Ascertain the presence of any pre-dispositorisk factors (see Section 2.1.1 Risk factors) factors). - Enquire about any other dependent children in the family, their ages and general health status. - Enquire if the family is receiving any community support.

-Try to facilitate a conversation with the Chia, preferably not in the presence of the father, to gather additional information. - Consult with either the hospital social worker, PMH CPU, designated local health service child protection consultant or CPFS.
+- Ascertain who has been looking after the child. - Make specific enquires about the length of time the child has had these symptoms, and his food intake. - Ascertain the presence of any pre-disposing risk factors (see Section 2.1.1 Risk factors). - Enquire about any other dependent children in the family, their ages and general health status. - Enquire if the family is receiving any community support. - Try to facilitate a conversation with the child, preferably not in the presence of the father, to gather additional information. - Consult with either the hospital social worker, PMH CPU, designated local HSP service child protection consultant or CPFS. - Carefully document the findings.

-Carefully domient the findings

-If the father's explanations for the child's neglected state appear plausible and conversations with the ather (and the child) are not indicative of ongoing risk:
+If the father's explanations for the child's neglected state appear plausible and conversations with the father (and the child) are not indicative of ongoing risk:

-- Document your findings (including any findings from tools such as the Child Wellbeirg Guide) and the consultation you have undertaken.

-Explore any necessary immediate support options for the family. - Proceed to Step 4 Singoing Management.
+- Document your findings (including any findings from tools such as the Child Wellbeing Guide) and the consultation you have undertaken. - Explore any necessary immediate support options for the family. - Proceed to Step 4 Ongoing Management.